“Woe to you, scribes and Pharisees, hypocrites, because you devour widows’ houses even while for a pretense you make long prayers….” (Matthew 23:14)

 He told Eve, God knows that in the day you eat (from that tree) your eyes will be opened and you will be like God, knowing good and evil.”(Genesis 3)

 Do these things for your own good and, oh, by the way, do this little thing for me on the side, and we will all be happy.

 Pastors must ever be careful…

 1) Not to manipulate contributors.

 In encouraging people to tithe and give sacrificially, we must have no ulterior motives.
-Years ago, I heard of a church that guaranteed the pastor 10 percent of the offerings as his pay.
+Years ago, I heard of a church that guaranteed the pastor 10 percent of the offerings as his salary.
 Of all the terrible situations in the world, that one must be the worst.
-Anytime he preached on stewardship, his motives were suspect.
+Anytime he preached on stewardship, his motives were justifiably suspect.